couchbase/n1k1/README.md

 - numbers might also need to be canonicalized?
   - e.g., 0 vs 0.0 vs -0 are logically the same?

-- DISTINCT

-- UNION (which has an implicit DISTINCT)

-- INTERSECT / INTERSECT ALL

-- EXCEPT / EXCEPT ALL

 - jsonparser doesn't alloc memory, except for ObjectEach()...
   - its `var stackbuf [unescapeStackBufSize]byte` approach